SukkoPera/PsxNewLib/README.md

 ## Using the Library
 First of all you must decide whether you want to use the hardware SPI pins or not.
 According to this, you either have to instantiate a **PsxControllerHwSpi** or **PsxControllerBitBang** object.
 Then you can just refer to the [example sketches](https://github.com/SukkoPera/PsxNewLib/tree/master/examples/) to learn how to use this library, as the interface should be quite straightforward.

+The API has a few rough edges and is not guaranteed to be stable, but any changes will be to make it easier to use.

 Among the examples, there is one which will turn any PlayStation controller into a USB one simply by using an Arduino Leonardo or Micro.
 It is an excellent way to make a cheap adapter and to test the controller and library.